MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ```

     *The TOTALYTD() function evaluates an expression—in this case the sum of the **Sales** column—over a given date column.
-The date column must belong to a date table marked as a date table, as was done in the **Create DAX Calculations in Power BI Desktop, Part 1** lab.*
+The date column must belong to a date table marked as a date table, as was done in the **Create DAX Calculations in Power BI Desktop** lab.*

     *The function can also take a third optional argument representing the last date of a year.
 The absence of this date means that December 31 is the last date of the year.
 For Adventure Works, June in the last month of their year, and so “6-30” is used.*